OrtegaL95/CF_A4_Python_Instacart/README.md

 Excel

 ## Deliverables
-- Summarize analysis findings and describe what connections in the data you’ve found
+- Summarize analysis findings and describe what connections in the data found
-- Created a report that describes your analysis methodology, your results, and your recommendations for Instacart stakeholders
+- Created a report that describes the analysis methodology, results, and recommendations for Instacart stakeholders.